Back to Freepik Calendar

 World Book Day, the celebration of knowledge

-Literature and books have always been powerful tools to share ideas, learn about other people, other cultures, other eras… We, humans, have evolved thanks to writing.
-On April 23rd, we celebrate a day to pay homage to the best item that we have invented: books!
-We are book lovers in Freepik, and we know that you are one too, for sure!
-Keep readin...
+Literature and books have always been powerful tools to share ideas and learn about other people, cultures, and eras.
+Thanks to writing, we humans have evolved.
+On April 23, we celebrate a day to pay homage to the best invention we have made: books!
+We are book lovers at Freepik, and we know that you are one, too!
+Keep reading to learn more about t...
 Show more

 Total searches: